cea-hpc/modules/doc/source/module.rst

     .. versionadded:: 4.3
        :subcmd:`clear` support was dropped on version `4.0` but reintroduced starting version `4.3`.

-.. subcmd:: source scriptfile...

- Execute *scriptfile* into the shell environment. *scriptfile* must be written with *modulefile* syntax and specified with a fully qualified path.
-Once executed *scriptfile* is not marked loaded in shell environment which differ from :subcmd:`load` sub-command.

- .. only:: html

-    .. versionadded:: 4.0

-.. subcmd:: whatis [modulefile...]

- Display the information set up by the :mfcmd:`module-whatis` commands inside the specified *modulefiles*.
-These specified *modulefiles* may be expressed using wildcard characters.
-If no *modulefile* is specified, all :mfcmd:`module-whatis` lines will be shown.

- The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.
-It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

-.. subcmd:: apropos string

- See :subcmd:`search`.

-.. subcmd:: keyword string

- See :subcmd:`search`.

-.. subcmd:: search string

- Seeks through the :mfcmd:`module-whatis` informations of all *modulefiles* for the specified *string*.
-All *module-whatis* informations matching the *string* in a case insensitive manner will be displayed. *string* may contain wildcard characters.

- .. only:: html

-    .. versionadded:: 4.0
-       Prior version `4.0` :mfcmd:`module-whatis` information search was performed with :subcmd:`apropos` or :subcmd:`keyword` sub-commands.

-.. subcmd:: test modulefile...

- Execute and display results of the Module-specific tests for the *modulefile*.

- The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.
-It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

- .. only:: html

-    .. versionadded:: 4.0

-.. subcmd:: save [collection]

- Record the currently set :envvar:`MODULEPATH` directory list and the currently loaded *modulefiles* in a *collection* file under the user's collection directory :file:`$HOME/.module`.
-If *collection* name is not specified, then it is assumed to be the ``default`` collection.
-If *collection* is a fully qualified path, it is saved at this location rather than under the user's collection directory.

- If :envvar:`MODULES_COLLECTION_TARGET` is set, a suffix equivalent to the value of this variable will be appended to the *collection* file name.

- By default, if a loaded modulefile corresponds to the explicitly defined default module version, the bare module name is recorded.
-If the configuration option ``implicit_default`` is enabled, the bare module name is also recorded for the implicit default module version.
-If :envvar:`MODULES_COLLECTION_PIN_VERSION` is set to ``1``, module version is always recorded even if it is the default version.

- No *collection* is recorded and an error is returned if the loaded *modulefiles* have unsatisfied constraint corresponding to the :mfcmd:`prereq` and :mfcmd:`conflict` they declare.

- .. only:: html

-    .. versionadded:: 4.0

-.. subcmd:: restore [collection]

- Restore the environment state as defined in *collection*.
-If *collection* name is not specified, then it is assumed to be the *default* collection.
-If *collection* is a fully qualified path, it is restored from this location rather than from a file under the user's collection directory.
-If :envvar:`MODULES_COLLECTION_TARGET` is set, a suffix equivalent to the value of this variable is appended to the *collection* file name to restore.

- When restoring a *collection*, the currently set :envvar:`MODULEPATH` directory list and the currently loaded *modulefiles* are unused and unloaded then used and loaded to exactly match the :envvar:`MODULEPATH` and loaded *modulefiles* lists saved in this *collection* file.
-The order of the paths and modulefiles set in *collection* is preserved when restoring.
-It means that currently loaded modules are unloaded to get the same :envvar:`LOADEDMODULES` root than collection and currently used module paths are unused to get the same :envvar:`MODULEPATH` root.
-Then missing module paths are used and missing modulefiles are loaded.

- If a module, without a default version explicitly defined, is recorded in a *collection* by its bare name: loading this module when restoring the collection will fail if the configuration option ``implicit_default`` is disabled.

- .. only:: html

-    .. versionadded:: 4.0

-.. subcmd:: saverm [collection]

- Delete the *collection* file under the user's collection directory.
-If *collection* name is not specified, then it is assumed to be the *default* collection.
-If :envvar:`MODULES_COLLECTION_TARGET` is set, a suffix equivalent to the value of this variable will be appended to the *collection* file name.

- .. only:: html

-    .. versionadded:: 4.0

-.. subcmd:: saveshow [collection]

- Display the content of *collection*.
-If *collection* name is not specified, then it is assumed to be the *default* collection.
-If *collection* is a fully qualified path, this location is displayed rather than a collection file under the user's collection directory.
-If :envvar:`MODULES_COLLECTION_TARGET` is set, a suffix equivalent to the value of this variable will be appended to the *collection* file name.

- .. only:: html

-    .. versionadded:: 4.0

-.. subcmd:: savelist [-t|-l]

- List collections that are currently saved under the user's collection directory.
-If :envvar:`MODULES_COLLECTION_TARGET` is set, only collections matching the target suffix will be displayed.

- .. only:: html

-    .. versionadded:: 4.0

-.. subcmd:: initadd modulefile...

- Add *modulefile* to the shell's initialization file in the user's home directory.
-The startup files checked (in order) are:

- C Shell

-  :file:`.modules`, :file:`.cshrc`, :file:`.csh_variables` and :file:`.login`

- TENEX C Shell

-  :file:`.modules`, :file:`.tcshrc`, :file:`.cshrc`, :file:`.csh_variables`
-  and :file:`.login`

- Bourne and Korn Shells

-  :file:`.modules`, :file:`.profile`

- GNU Bourne Again Shell

-  :file:`.modules`, :file:`.bash_profile`, :file:`.bash_login`,
-  :file:`.profile` and :file:`.bashrc`

- Z Shell

-  :file:`.modules`, :file:`.zshrc`, :file:`.zshenv` and :file:`.zlogin`

- Friendly Interactive Shell

-  :file:`.modules`, :file:`.config/fish/config.fish`

- If a ``module load`` line is found in any of these files, the *modulefiles* are appended to any existing list of *modulefiles*.
-The ``module load`` line must be located in at least one of the files listed above for any of the :subcmd:`init<initadd>` sub-commands to work properly.
-If the ``module load`` line is found in multiple shell initialization files, all of the lines are changed.

-.. subcmd:: initprepend modulefile...

- Does the same as :subcmd:`initadd` but prepends the given modules to the beginning of the list.

-.. subcmd:: initrm modulefile...

- Remove *modulefile* from the shell's initialization files.

-.. subcmd:: initswitch modulefile1 modulefile2

- Switch *modulefile1* with *modulefile2* in the shell's initialization files.

-.. subcmd:: initlist

- List all of the *modulefiles* loaded from the shell's initialization file.

-.. subcmd:: initclear

- Clear all of the *modulefiles* from the shell's initialization files.

-.. subcmd:: path modulefile

- Print path to *modulefile*.

- The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.
-It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

- .. only:: html

-    .. versionadded:: 4.0

-.. subcmd:: paths modulefile

- Print path of available *modulefiles* matching argument.

- The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.
-It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

- .. only:: html

-    .. versionadded:: 4.0

-.. subcmd:: append-path [-d C|--delim C|--delim=C] [--duplicates] variable value...

- Append *value* to environment *variable*.
-The *variable* is a colon, or *delimiter*, separated list.
-See :mfcmd:`append-path` in the :ref:`modulefile(4)` man page for further explanation.

- .. only:: html

-    .. versionadded:: 4.1

-.. subcmd:: prepend-path [-d C|--delim C|--delim=C] [--duplicates] variable value...

- Prepend *value* to environment *variable*.
-The *variable* is a colon, or *delimiter*, separated list.
-See :mfcmd:`prepend-path` in the :ref:`modulefile(4)` man page for further explanation.

- .. only:: html

-    .. versionadded:: 4.1

-.. subcmd:: remove-path [-d C|--delim C|--delim=C] [--index] variable value...

- Remove *value* from the colon, or *delimiter*, separated list in environment *variable*.
-See :mfcmd:`remove-path` in the :ref:`modulefile(4)` man page for further explanation.

- .. only:: html

-    .. versionadded:: 4.1

-.. subcmd:: is-loaded [modulefile...]

- Returns a true value if any of the listed *modulefiles* has been loaded or if any *modulefile* is loaded in case no argument is provided.
-Returns a false value otherwise.
-See :mfcmd:`is-loaded` in the :ref:`modulefile(4)` man page for further explanation.

- The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.
-It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

- .. only:: html

-    .. versionadded:: 4.1

-.. subcmd:: is-saved [collection...]

- Returns a true value if any of the listed *collections* exists or if any *collection* exists in case no argument is provided.
-Returns a false value otherwise.
-See :mfcmd:`is-saved` in the :ref:`modulefile(4)` man page for further explanation.

- .. only:: html

-    .. versionadded:: 4.1

-.. subcmd:: is-used [directory...]

- Returns a true value if any of the listed *directories* has been enabled in :envvar:`MODULEPATH` or if any *directory* is enabled in case no argument is provided.
-Returns a false value otherwise.
-See :mfcmd:`is-used` in the :ref:`modulefile(4)` man page for further explanation.

- .. only:: html

-    .. versionadded:: 4.1

-.. subcmd:: is-avail modulefile...

- Returns a true value if any of the listed *modulefiles* exists in enabled :envvar:`MODULEPATH`.
-Returns a false value otherwise.
-See :mfcmd:`is-avail` in the :ref:`modulefile(4)` man page for further explanation.

- The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.
-It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

- .. only:: html

-    .. versionadded:: 4.1

-.. subcmd:: info-loaded modulefile

- Returns the names of currently loaded modules matching passed *modulefile*.
- Returns an empty string if passed *modulefile* does not match any loaded modules.
-See :mfcmd:`module-info loaded<module-info>` in the :ref:`modulefile(4)` man page for further explanation.

- .. only:: html

-    .. versionadded:: 4.1

 .. subcmd:: config [--dump-state|name [value]|--reset name]